raadlak/raadlak.github.io/TimeSeries.md

-###  7. <a name='G.OutlierDetectionUsingStatisticalMethods'></a>G. Outlier Detection Using Statistical Methods
+###  7. <a name='g.-outlier-detection-using-statistical-methods'></a>G. Outlier Detection Using Statistical Methods

 Types of Outliers: <br>
-**Point Outlier** - A data point deviates from the rest of the population—sometimes referred to as a global outlier.<br>
+oint Outlier- A data point deviates from the rest of the population—sometimes referred to as a global outlier.<br>
-**Contextual Outlier** -  When an observation is considered an outlier based on a particular condition or context, such as deviation from neighboring data points.
+ontextual Outlier-  When an observation is considered an outlier based on a particular condition or context, such as deviation from neighboring data points.
 However, the same observation may not be considered an outlier if the context changes<br>
-**Collective Outlier** - groups of observations, differ from the population and don't follow the expected pattern<br>
+ollective Outlier- groups of observations, differ from the population and don't follow the expected pattern<br>

 Outlier Detection and Change point detection are different. <br>

-**Change Point Detection (CPD)**, the goal is to anticipate abrupt and impactful fluctuations (increasing or decreasing) in the time series data.
+hange Point Detection (CPD) the goal is to anticipate abrupt and impactful fluctuations (increasing or decreasing) in the time series data.
-CPD covers specific techniques, such as **CUMSUM** and **Bayesian online change point detection (BOCPD)**. <br>
+CPD covers specific techniques, such as UMSUMand ayesian online change point detection (BOCPD) <br>
 Example: A machine may break if the internal temperature reaches a certain point or if you're trying to understand whether the discounted price did increase sales or not.

-**Statistical Techniques for Outlier Detection** <br>
+tatistical Techniques for Outlier Detection<br>
 1. Resampling time series data
 2. Detecting outliers using visualization
 3. Detecting outliers using the Tukey method